davideairaghi/php/library/Airaghi/DB/SimpleORM/README.md

 ** ChangeLog **

 - 2015-10-09
-  - added support for "distinct" where creating "select" queries
+  - added support for "distinct" when creating "select" queries
   - added more examples (see test_simpleorm.php in the repository root directory)

 - 2015-10-06